naturalis/nba-docs/NBA Service descriptions.rst

 Description
 -----------
-This service also comes in two flavours, i.e. 1.
+This direct search service returns TAXON documents.
+It comes in two search type flavours, i.e. 1.
 Free text search, and 2.
 Indexed field search.

 Both search types execute searches through specimen occurrence data harvested from - currently - two voluminous, Naturalis data sources, i.e. a.
 CRS (Collection Registration System for zoological and geological specimen) and b.
 Brahms for botanical specimen.
-It searches a predefined subset of indexed specimen occurrence document fields and returns multilingual specimen documents in JSON responses.
+It searches a `predefined subset of indexed specimen occurrence document fields`_ and returns multilingual specimen documents in JSON responses.
 This subset contains only fields that are not taxonomic, e.g. unitID and locality.
 Searches on specimen taxonomic fields can be done with the NBA service Specimen-name-search_.

+.. _predefined subset of indexed specimen occurrence document fields: http://docs.biodiversitydata.nl/en/latest/Searchable%20fields%20per%20NBA%20service.html#specimen-search

-.. _s_requests:
+.. _specimen request section:

 Requests
 --------